MM4SPA/project/_posts/2021-09-27-taxonomie.md

 Due to ambigious definitions of the events and the fact that public datasets are very rare, both manual annotations and automatic detection of events do not fulfill a gold standard in annotation quality.
 Even though the sports science perspective offers some taxonomies there is no global annotation scheme or event taxonomy that covers various fine-grained events that can be evaluated with few meaningful metrics.

-In our [paper](https://arxiv.org/pdf/2108.11149.pdf), we propse a taxonomy of base events that is valid for invasion games in general and can be refined or extended to sport-specific events.
+In our [paper](https://arxiv.org/pdf/2108.11149.pdf), we propose a taxonomy of base events that is valid for invasion games in general and can be refined or extended to sport-specific events.

 <a href = "../assets/img/taxonomy.png">
 <img src="../assets/img/taxonomy.png" alt="taxonomy" style="max-width:100%;height:auto;"/>